 These projects revolve around the life of Garnett's maternal grandfather, Ahmed Zaky Abushady (1892-1955), Egyptian Romantic poet, essayist, publisher, and influential bee scientist.

-Abushady is best known for launching and editing the experimental Arabic poetry journal Apollo (1932–34) and for founding "Apollo's Society," a group of poets hailing from Egypt and across the Arab world whose unprecedented approaches to poetry ushered in the Modernist era in Arabic poetry.
+In Egypt, Abushady is best known for launching and editing the Modern Arabic poetry journal Apollo (1932–34) and for founding "Apollo's Society," which brought together poets from across the Arab world whose fresh and experimental approaches to writing Arabic poetry went against the grain.

-Abushady founded and edited two important bee science journals.
+Abushady founded and edited two bee science journals in England and in Egypt.
 The first was Bee World, launched in 1919 and published by The Apis Club.
 Bee World continues publication today through the International Bee Research Association (IBRA) in Cardiff, Wales.

-Abushady’s vision for a truly contemporary Egypt found expression in his modernization efforts in both bee husbandry and poetry.
-He believed that the bee held secrets to achieving cultural harmony, and that poetry could bridge political gaps within and between nations.
+Abushady’s Utopian vision for a contemporary Egypt found expression in his activities in bee husbandry and poetry.
+He believed that the bee held secrets to harmony in nature and culture, and that poetry could bridge gaps within and between peoples.